immuhammadadil/ID2RCV/README.md

 # Major Program Dependencies:
-OpenCV 3
+OpenCV 3,
-Python 3
+Python 3,
-Numpy
-imutils
-Dlib
+Numpy,
+imutils,
+Dlib.

-To integrate application with coud, following dependencies should also be met Thingsboard 2.0
+# To integrate application with coud, following dependencies should also be met
+Thingsboard 2.0,
-Casendra Database
+Casendra Database,
-Java8(OpenJDK)
-MQTT
+Java8(OpenJDK),
+MQTT,